Paris Saint-Germain FC: Friendly tournaments

 Paris Saint-Germain used to host two famous invitational competitions: the Tournoi de Paris and the Tournoi Indoor de Paris-Bercy.
 Considered the most prestigious friendly tournament in French football, the Tournoi de Paris is regarded as the precursor to both the Intercontinental Cup and the FIFA Club World Cup.
 PSG began organizing it in 1975 and have been crowned champions a record seven times.
 Held at the Parc des Princes, the Tournoi de Paris was last organized in 2012.
-The Tournoi Indoor de Paris-Bercy was an indoor football tournament founded by PSG in 1984 and held annually until 1991 at the AccorHotels Arena.
+The Tournoi Indoor de Paris-Bercy was an indoor football tournament founded by PSG in 1984 and held annually until 1991 at the Accor Arena.
 The Parisians have lifted the trophy twice, more than any other club.

 Grounds

 Stadiums

 The Parc des Princes in October 2022.

 Since its inception, Paris Saint-Germain have played in five main stadiums: the Stade Jean-Bouin, the Stade Georges Lefèvre, the Stade Bauer, the Stade Yves-du-Manoir, and the Parc des Princes, their current home ground.
 PSG took on Ligue 2 promotion rivals Red Star on 10 November 1973, for the club's first match at the Parc des Princes.
-PSG moved into the ground upon its return to Ligue 1 in July 1974, ironically the same year that Paris FC were relegated.
+PSG moved into the ground upon its return to Ligue 1 in July 1974, the same year that rivals Paris FC were relegated.
 Up until that point it had hosted Paris FC.

 From that moment on, the Parc des Princes has been the home stadium of PSG.
 Its most prolific season in terms of average attendance was 2024–25, during which an average of 47,639 spectators went to the stadium for each match.
 The attendance record for a PSG match dates back to 13 March 1983, with 49,575 spectators present in the stands of the Parc des Princes.
 This match pitted PSG against Belgian side Waterschei for the UEFA Cup Winners' Cup quarterfinals.
 The final score was a 2–0 victory for the Parisians.

 The club played at the Stade Jean-Bouin, concurrently with the Stade Georges Lefèvre, in 1970–71, as it attracted significantly higher levels of fan support.
 The Georges Lefèvre regularly hosted PSG matches from 1972 to 1974 as well.
 Between 1904 and 1970, it was the home of Stade Saint-Germain, club which merged with Paris FC to form PSG in 1970.
 PSG played again at the Jean-Bouin in 1973–74, alternating their home games with the Georges Lefèvre and the Parc des Princes.
 PSG played at the Stade Bauer for the first time in 1971–72.
 It was used again by the club once in 1976–77 and 1977–78, and twice in 1978–79 due to construction work on the lawn of the Parc des Princes.
 Similarly, the Stade Yves-du-Manoir welcomed PSG for three matches in 1971–72, once more in 1974–75, and one last time in 1975–76 because the Parc des Princes was under renovation.